 - Furthermore, 40% are worried they have not saved enough to cover later life, suggesting they may not be able to leave an inheritance

-These findings highlight the two biggest challenges of making inheritance part of your financial plan; you don’t know when you’ll receive it and can’t say with certainty how much it will be.
+These findings highlight the two biggest challenges of making inheritance part of your financial plan; you do not know when you will receive it and can not say with certainty how much it will be.

 1. When will you receive an inheritance?

-There’s no way to know when you’ll receive an inheritance.
-Whilst in the past people may have received an inheritance in middle age, helping them to pay off a mortgage, support children through university or contribute to a pension, rising life expectancy means this often isn’t the case now.
+There is no way to know when you will receive an inheritance.
+Whilst in the past people may have received an inheritance when middle aged, helping them to pay off a mortgage, support children through university or contribute to a pension, rising life expectancy means this is often not the case now.

 2. How much will you receive?